MercyOroo1/Fuelics-Fuel-Management-System/README.md

    1. *Search Product by Supplier*: Efficiently find the product supplied by a specific supplier.
    1. *Find Retailers by Town*: Locate retailers based on their town.
    1. *Find Suppliers by Location*: Search for suppliers based on their geographic location.
-   1. *Delete Retailer by ID*: Remove a retailer from the system using their unique ID.
+   1. *Delete Retailer by ID*: Remove a retailer using their unique ID from the system.
-   1. *Delete Supplier by ID*: Eliminate a supplier from the database using their unique ID.
+   1. *Delete Supplier by ID*: Eliminate a supplier using their unique ID from the database.
-   1. *Delete Product by ID*: Remove a product from the system using their unique ID.
+   1. *Delete Product by ID*: Remove a product using their unique ID from the system.

-With this application, users can maintain an organized and efficient fuel management database, ensuring easy access to critical information and operations.
+This application allows users to maintain an organized and efficient fuel management database, ensuring easy access to critical information and operations.

 ## Installation
 Use git clone to download the documents from GitHub.